 The woman who had been pacing back and forth in front of us just a few minutes earlier was now standing next to her boyfriend by the baggage carousel.
 Apparently she wanted to walk around again, but he grabbed her by the arm and forced her in front of him.
 Now they were both facing the baggage carousel and he had both of his hands around her arms, holding her in place, speaking into her ear.
 I looked around and everyone seemed oblivious to his hostile behavior, pretending not to notice this tense scene.

 They left the baggage area and walked over to the back of the room, only a few feet away from where we were sitting.
 I told Mike to keep an eye on this guy.
 The woman was looking straight ahead, not making eye contact with the boyfriend who was standing over her, very close to her face with both of his hands near her face pointing at her.
 At this point, I couldn’t bear it any longer.
-I walked over just in time to hear his angry voice and see his threatening eyes, “You have gone too far this time.
+I walked over just in time to see his threatening eyes and hear his angry voice, “You have gone too far this time.
 You need to stop this behavior.”
 This was definitely not a mutual argument.
 While he was in mid-sentence, I blurted out, “You need to knock it off right now.
 Stop talking to her like that.”
 He looked at me with the same angry face and said sharply, “Nothing is going on here.”
 I said, “You’re wrong.
 I saw you over there grabbing her by the arms.
 You need to leave her alone.”
 My husband walked over and asked the man, “What’s going on over here?”
 I walked to the bathroom because I was too shaken to stand there any longer.

 To the woman at the airport: I have no idea what happened the night that led up to that altercation.
 Maybe you had been in a fight with your boyfriend.
 Maybe you think you’re the one to blame for him getting angry.
 Maybe you even said some mean things to him to get him in such a bad mood.
 But I want to tell you that none of those things matter.
 Because the truth is that there is no excuse for a man to speak to a woman in that way, to look at a woman with a look of ferocious anger, to manhandle her and grab her by the arms.
 You have nothing to be ashamed of.
 You have done nothing wrong and you should not blame yourself for his actions.
 You are worth so much more.
 I know that when God sees you, He sees a woman who deserves to be cherished, loved, adored, protected.